Music for Aliens

-Music for Aliens is a collection of six songs by Space, downloadable on their old website, www.spacetheband.com, made between 2002 and 2003 during the time the band were on hiatus from public recognition.
+Music for Aliens is a collection of six songs by Space, downloadable on their old website, www.spacetheband.com.
+It was made between 2002 and 2003, when the band was on hiatus from public recognition.

 While they were busy finding a new label and working on their next album, Space released these tracks in order to keep their waiting fans happy.
 They were recorded at HUG and bassist Yorkie's own Satellite studios, and were produced and recorded by the band themselves, abide help from long-time contributor Rob Ferrier.

 The songs marked a change in direction from their early material, ditching the old mainstream sound and incorporating a more freelance, experimental mood.
 Each song is different in style; for example, "Nothing to Find Her" is inspired by ambient and techno, while "Straight Line" and "The English Language Let Me Down" are more stripped down in approach.
 This new sound is evident on their comeback record Suburban Rock 'n' Roll, only that the songs' production is much slicker and stream-lined than those on Music for Aliens.

 The "Music for Aliens" series

 In Black and White

-The series' only two-track release.
-Originally available at their Unity Theatre gig in January 2002, but was finally available for download 4 November the same year.
+This is the series' only two-track release.
+It was originally available at their Unity Theatre gig in January 2002, but was finally available for download 4 November the same year.